Rosdayle/L.i.me-Slimes/README.md

 - Erimel (although not intentional) for being the final pushing reason why to go ahead with this idea.
 Though thanks for helping pick the name
 - Eiren for making slime VR a thing as well as making it open source

+Note to self clean this up more !!!